krakjoe/mimus/README.md

 Doubles
 =======

-A test double is an object that takes the place of an existing object of a formal type while a system is under test.
+A test double is an object that takes the place of an object of a formal type while a system is under test:

 ```php
 <?php